A Framework for Increasing Accountability in Times of Crisis

 Decisions we make everyday impact our businesses, our families, and our own physical and mental wellbeing.
 If you’re trying to retain a sense of normalcy, the Steps To Accountability is a powerful, but simple, approach that can help you respond with innovation and solutions instead of becoming overwhelmed by the chaos.

 The Steps To Accountability Framework

-People who exhibit high levels of accountability see problems and ask, “What can I do to move past this?” rather than saying, “Who is going to fix this?”
+People who exhibit high levels of increasing accountability see problems and ask, “What can I do to move past this?” rather than saying, “Who is going to fix this?”
 These questions define the difference between what we call “Above The Line” thinking and “Below The Line” thinking.

 When leaders and employees are Below The Line, they focus on what’s out of their control, blaming others, making excuses, and passively waiting for instruction.
 This behavior is entirely normal in small doses, but it stifles innovation and forward thinking when it permeates an entire culture.
 The long-term effects of this thinking can be detrimental.

 Those who rise Above The Line take accountability for the problems within their control through four steps — See It, Own It, Solve It, Do It.